frottori/J-Projects/Bank Login System/V3/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## SQL Script
+The `Server` workspace has a `BankLoginSystem.sql` that makes a local database with some default accounts.
+You need to run it for the database to work in the PC you want to have as a server.